 The Wailea Beach Resort – Marriott, Maui is not a typical Marriott.
 It is set in the lively, lovely Maui resort development of Wailea.
 This hotel competes and holds its own with neighboring resorts from high-end hotel names like Four Seasons, Fairmont, Waldorf Astoria, and Relais & Chateaux.
-Its many five-star amenities include a fabulous luau, an arrival/departure lounge with showers and lockers, and an overachieving spa (see below for more info).
+Its many five-star amenities include a fabulous luau, an arrival/departure lounge with showers and lockers, and an overachieving spa.
 Most significantly, Wailea Beach Marriott occupies the best location in Wailea.

 The resort hugs a stretch of oceanfront that was Wailea's first section to be developed.
 It originally opened as the InterContinental in 1976, and it got its pick of sites.
 At that time, InterContinental was the reigning luxury hotel brand, and every hotel that it opened was a design statement.